 Please ensure your passport is valid for the period of travel and for six months after you return.
 Your passport name must match the name on the flight ticket otherwise you may not be able to travel and insurance may be invalid.

 It is the responsibility of each individual to ensure relevant visas are obtained where necessary.
-We cannot be held responsible for refusal of entry or travel due to lack of visas.
-If you are in any doubt please contact your embassy for full details.
+Sunsail cannot be held responsible for refusal of entry or travel due to lack of visas.
+If you are in any doubt please contact your Embassy for full details.

 Customs + immigration